Do you need a solution for older kids bedwetting that the child is more likely to accept?

 This post contains my personal opinions as a mom and does not replace consulting a medical professional.
 Always consult a qualified medical professional with concerns.
-I am a mom and a writer with work history as a pediatric RN.This post contains affiliate links to products I use and the hosting service I use and recommend.
+I am a mom and a writer with work history as a pediatric RN.This post contains affiliate links.
+If you were to purchase through the links, I might recieve a commission at no added cost to you.
+This helps me run my site.
 See my disclaimer page for details.

 Nighttime potty training can be a tough process and ongoing for some children for many years.
 Nighttime dryness is easier for some kids and harder for others.
 In my house nighttime bed wetting was a problem so I’m sharing my experience and my mom hack solution to this very real problem.

 In my experience as a mom I’ve found nighttime potty training has more to do with the individual child, the child’s personality, and genetics rather than the method used to potty train.
 I knew I had to wait for their bodies to outgrow this problem so I found a product that made our lives better.